fierval/deep-reinforcement-learning/p1_navigation/Report.md

 TAU = 1e-3              # for soft update of target parameters LR = 5e-4               # learning rate
 UPDATE_EVERY = 4        # how often to update the network
 UPDATE_TARGET_STEPS = 1 # update target weights interval
 ALPHA = 0.8             # priority exponent for prioritized replacement
 BETA = 0.7              # initial beta (annealed to 1) for prioritized replacement
 ```

-Curiously enough, setting `UPDATE_TARGET_STEPS` to anything more than 1 significantly detereorated convergence: both speed and reward amount.
-This is very strange and needs some more thought.
-(This parameter regulated how often Q-target was updated from the running Q).
+Curiously enough, setting `UPDATE_TARGET_STEPS` (how often target Q weights are updated from local) to anything more than 1 significantly detereorated convergence: both speed and reward amount.
+This is a little strange and needs some more thought.
+Perhaps the fact that we are running batches rather than single entries through the network provides enough separation between local and target networks.
 Because of this I am not calling it a "double" network.
 Parameters were updated at every step like in a regular DQN.

 While the weights bias-correcting parameter &beta; favored higher initial values there appeared to be performance deterioration towards the end of training as the parameter is linearly annealed to 1. &alpha; parameter also influenced the progression of training, the best combination I could find is shown above.